actions/runner-images/docs/macos-11-onboarding.md

 We will review the incoming requests periodically and open macOS 11 pool for some amount of them.
 These are the aspects we consider when processing requests:
 - _Pool capacity_.
 New onboardings are only possible if current performance won't degrade for existing customers.
 - _Billing plan_.
 New Enterprise or Teams customers will be given a priority in joining macOS 11.
 - _Necessity of macOS 11_.
-Currently, we can afford adding only those projects who really depends on the latest macOS version and its features.
+We can currently afford to add only those projects that really depend on the latest macOS version and its features.

 ## Usage

-macOS 11 image label was changed to `macos-11` to avoid confusion with minor version.
+macOS 11 image label was changed to `macos-11` to avoid confusion with the minor version.
 We always update images to the latest available OS version.
 Use the following code snippet to run your builds on macOS Big Sur:
 ```
 jobs:
   build: